Crying in Primark...(V)

-But then a series of really shit things happened and I lost a lot of weight.
+But then a series of really shit things happened, I got massively addicted to alcohol, and in the process I lost a lot of weight.
 I went from an 8 to a 6.
 Then to a 4.

 By the time I reached hospital I was size 0.